La Bella Principessa: The fingerprint dispute

 Pascal Cotte of Lumière Technology in Paris performed a multi-spectral digital scan of the work.
 The high resolution images were used by Peter Paul Biro, a forensic art examiner who studied a fingerprint on the vellum which he said was "highly comparable" to a fingerprint on Leonardo's unfinished St. Jerome in the Wilderness.
 In 2010 David Grann published an article about the drawing in The New Yorker, which implied that Biro had been involved with forged paintings attributed to Jackson Pollock.

-Biro consequently sued the writer and the publisher of the New Yorker Advance Media for defamation in 2011.
+Biro consequently sued the writer and the publisher of The New Yorker, Advance Media, for defamation in 2011.
 The judge in the case, J. Paul Oetken, ruled that the article contained eight instances that were capable of a defamatory meaning.
 He eventually dismissed the case on a technicality arguing that Biro was a limited purpose public figure.
 An appeals court supported the initial judgment.
-The New Yorker article was republished in 2018 and Biro sued the New Yorker again for republication of a potentially defamatory article.
-The case is before the court and a ruling is expected.
-Biro is an analyst and not an "authenticator".
-He continues to practice art analytics as he has for the past 40 years.

-The fingerprint evidence is not cited in the revised Italian edition of the book by Kemp and Cotte or in any of Kemp’s subsequent publications.
+The fingerprint evidence is not cited in the revised Italian edition of the book by Kemp and Cotte or in any of Kemp's subsequent publications.
 The story of the research and attribution is told in Kemp's Living with Leonardo.

 Support for Leonardo attribution

 The first study of the drawing was published by Cristina Geddo.
 Geddo attributes this work to Leonardo based not only on stylistic considerations, extremely high quality and left-handed hatching, but also on the evidence of the combination of black, white and red chalks (the trois crayons technique).
-Leonardo was the first artist in Italy to use pastels, a drawing technique he had learned from the French artist Jean Perréal, whom he met in Milan in 1494 and/ or 1499.
+Leonardo was the first artist in Italy to use pastels, a drawing technique he had learned from the French artist Jean Perréal, whom he met in Milan in 1494 and/or 1499.
 Leonardo acknowledges his debt to Perréal in the Codex Atlanticus.
 Geddo also points out that the "coazzone" of the sitter's hairstyle was fashionable during the same period.
 Strong support for the attribution has come from Elizabetta Gnignera, the costume historian, in her book La Bella Svelata, which studies a wide range of comparative costumes and hair styles.